informational alert

 Though he initially thought his time in public service had come to a close, Jamie saw a unique opportunity to help revitalize Portland under its new form of government.
 He believes that in times of crisis, bold leadership is essential to enact transformative change—and he is ready to help restore and strengthen the city he loves.

-Madeline West is a dedicated community organizer, advocate and campaign strategist with a spirited history of political engagement.
+Madeline West is a dedicated community organizer, advocate and campaign strategist with a long history of community organizing and activism.
 Madeline brings extensive experience in electoral politics, policy advocacy, and grassroots mobilization to City Hall.
 She joins this role from her position as Development Director at Next Up, a nonprofit dedicated to empowering young people in Oregon's democracy.

 Madeline's journey into activism began in her youth and was re-ignited in 2016 by the Black Lives Matter and Standing Rock Movements.
 After these life-changing experiences, she became a core organizer for divestment and public banking initiatives in Los Angeles and Oregon, employing direct action, lobbying, and the legislative processes to promote financial systems that serve the public interest.